+nutrition The science of foods and their components (nutrients and other substances), including the relationships to health and disease (actions, interactions, and balances); processes within the body (ingestion, digestion, absorption, transport, functions, and disposal of end products); and the social, economic, cultural, and psychological implications of eating.
 Do you "eat to live" or "live to eat"?
-For most of us, the first is certainly true you must eat to live.
-But there can be times when our enjoyment of food is more important to us than the nourishment we get from it.
-Factors such as age, gender, genetic makeup, occupation, lifestyle, family, and cultural background affect our daily food choices.
+For all of us, the first is certainly true-you must eat to live.
+But there may be times when our enjoyment of food is more important to us than the nourishment we get from it.
 We use food to project a desired image, forge relationships, express friendship, show creativity, and disclose our feelings.
-We cope with anxiety or stress by eating or not eating; we reward ourselves with food for a good grade or a job well done; or, in extreme cases, we punish failures by denying ourselves the benefit and comfort of eating. nutrition The science of foods and their components (nutrients and other substances), including the relationships to health and disease (actions, interactions, and balances); processes within the body (ingestion, digestion, absorption, transport, functions, and disposal of end products); and the social, economic, cultural, and psychological implications of eating.
+We cope with anxiety or stress by eating or not eating; we reward ourselves with food for a good grade or a job well done; or, in extreme cases, we punish failures by denying ourselves the benefit and comfort of eating.
+Factors such as age, gender, genetic makeup, occupation, lifestyle, family, and cultural background can all affect our daily and habitual food choices.
+In this book we refer to these daily and habitual food choices as a person's "diet."
+Unless otherwise indicated, the term diet is not used to describe a regimen of eating and drinking for the purpose of weight loss, such as "dieting to lose weight," but rather the term diet will refer to daily and habitual food choices that a person makes.